A different story

 Lovability in action

 Aha! is a very different kind of software company.
-We are self-funded, one of the fastest growing companies in the U.S. and have been highly profitable from the start.
-What is even more remarkable is that we have done it without an office or salespeople.
-It started in 2013 with a simple idea — to build a company that customers and employees would love.
+We started in 2013 with a simple idea — to build a company that customers and employees would love.
 And to do it with no venture funding, offices, or salespeople.
 The company was self-funded and has been highly profitable from the start.

 We take a human-centered approach and reject the growth-at-all-costs mentality that is standard for so many technology companies today.
 We remain true to the time-tested values of our grandparents and the way they did business.
-Our focus is building real value and mutually beneficial relationships with everyone we work with.
+Our focus is building real value for customers and mutually beneficial relationships with everyone we work with.
 In the process, we are changing how companies build and market products customers love.
 The Aha! way is definitely unconventional, but we think it is a better way.

 A principled approach